korlinn/js_mentoring_kyiv_2016/README.md

 Create in project root the file .env and configure it.
 There must be specified:
 1. PORT - port on which the application will be started.
-2. MONGOURI - the path to the database atore/
+2. MONGOURI - the path to the database store.
 An example of .env, see below

 > PORT=3000